-- 8. The dollar threshold used to distinguish between type A and type B programs: \$750,000 - 9.
-Auditee qualified as a low-risk auditee? - 10.
-Prior fiscal year audit findings(s) and questioned costs relative to federal Awards which would require the auditee to prepare a summary schedule of prior audit findings in accordance with 2CFR 200.511(b).
+8. Dollar threshold used to distinguish between type A and type B programs: \$750,000

+9. Auditee qualified as a low-risk auditee?

+10. Prior fiscal year audit findings(s) and questioned costs which would require the auditee to prepare a summary schedule of prior audit findings in accordance with 2CFR 200.511(b).